Skip to content

 Note: Replace grantor with the name of the user who grants the permissions.
 Replace grantee with the name of the user who receives the permissions.

-If your query doesn't return any records or the DROP USER command fails, then run the following query:
+If your query doesn't return any records or the DROP USER command fails, then run the following command:

-The preceding query lists the permissions that you must revoke from the user before you can drop the user.
-Revoke these permissions before you move to the next step.
+The preceding query lists any additional permissions that you must revoke from the user.
+Revoke these permissions.

-4. If the user still has permissions on some objects, then check if the user has assumerole permissions:
+5. If the user still has permissions on objects, then check if the user has assumerole permissions:

 If the user has assumerole permissions, then first revoke assumerole from the public.
 Then, run the following command to revoke username: